PolyMath-Coder/altschool-exam/README.md

-7. Open your browser and visit
+7. Open the browser and visit

 ```
 http://102.89.22.22